on the web...

 only possible futures, and we are the masters of our own destiny.

-So, anyways, before I give you my
+So, without further ado, I give you my

 DREAM ARCHETYPE REFERENCE TABLE

-||Legal Foreword: I have gathered and collected the
+|Legal Foreword: I have gathered and collected the

 information below from at least 25 years of my own dreaming, having